Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cats like to keep the peace and status quo.
 Renovations to your home might be too much commotion for your cat to handle.
 You may have let a new person or pet move into your house that your cat’s not used to.
 These both give a cat a reason to run away from home.

-Other, more obvious reasons your cat might be uncomfortable at home include abuse from someone in your house or fighting with other pets.
+Other, more obvious reasons your cat might be uncomfortable at home include abuse from someone in your house and aggression or displacement from other pets.
 Maybe she’s not getting the right care.

 If the reason they are not themselves is avoidable, seek out the problem and put an end to it.
-If, however, you can’t do anything about it (in the case of a new person/pet or renovations), it is helpful to keep up the same routine, adjust gradually, give him the same love, and create a safe space inside for him to hide away.
+If, however, you can’t do anything about it (in the case of a new person/pet or renovations), it is helpful to keep up the same routine, adjust gradually, give them the same love, and create a safe space inside for them to hide away.

 10. Weakness Caused by Illness